 5. Overly Dry Skin

 Dry skin exacerbates the symptoms of strawberry legs.
-Shaving dry skin can lead to razor burn and micro-cuts, making dark spots more visible.
+Shaving dry skin can lead to razor burns and micro-cuts, making dark spots more visible.
 Keep your skin hydrated with moisturising lotion or cream after shaving to reduce the appearance of dark spots.

 Symptoms of Strawberry Legs